With its gorgeous mountain scenery and world-class skiing facilities, Colorado is a popular place to live.

 Companies who offer health insurance

-In 2020, eight companies offered individual insurance on while one company had an off-exchange option.
+For 2021, eight health insurance companies offer individual insurance on the state exchange while one company has an off-exchange option.

 The companies are:

 - Anthem (HMO Colorado, Inc.)

 - Anthem (Rocky Mountain Hospital and Medical Service, Inc., off exchange only)

 - Cigna Health and Life Insurance Company